hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 conveys the information of whether this OSN had finished the on-boarding process of the channel.

 ## Security
-The channel provisioning service adopts the style of the "operations" API in the orderer.
-The local orderer channel provisioner is not identified by the MSP, but rather through mutual TLS.
+The channel participation API adopts the style of the "operations" API in the orderer.
+The local orderer channel participation admin is not identified by the MSP, but rather through mutual TLS.
 Like in the operations API that handles log-spec, the orderer.yaml file specifies:
-- whether channel provisioning is enabled
+- whether the channel participation API is enabled
-- whether security is enabled for channel provisioning
+- whether security is enabled for channel participation
-- the client root CAs that are authorized to invoke channel provisioning commands
+- the client root CAs that are authorized to invoke channel participation commands

 It is recognized that the mutual-TLS mechanism is less than ideal and presents difficulties when web gRPC and SSL termination are involved.
-In anticipation of an upgrade to this mechanism, the channel provisioning service will be implemented is such a way that allows an easy upgrade to another mechanism of authentication and authorization.
+In anticipation of an upgrade to this mechanism, the channel participation API will be implemented is such a way that allows an easy upgrade to another mechanism of authentication and authorization.

 ## Common operational flows

 ### Bootstrapping a new Fabric network without a system channel
 - Start one or more OSNs without any channels.
-These OSNs should be configured to accept channel provisioning commands from their respective local orderer channel providers.
+These OSNs should be configured to accept channel participation commands from their respective local orderer channel participation admins.
 These OSNs may belong to different organizations.
 - Create a new channel as described below.

 ### Adding a new channel to existing OSNs